ATV Winch Draining the Battery – What Is Normal and Not?

 A couple of really long and hard pulls or 20-30 seconds of continuous pulling may be enough to drain the battery to such a level that it no longer has enough power to start the bike.

-Related: How an ATV charge it’s battery.
+Related: How an ATV charge its battery.

 Here are some typical amp draws for different sizes of ATV winches.
-Please note that factors as pulling speed and motor efficiency come into play here.
+Please note that factors such as pulling speed and motor efficiency come into play here.
 These numbers are for reference only.

 Rated winch